-"Letter Carriers' Stamp Out Hunger® Food Drive Day"
+"Letter Carriers' Stamp Out Hunger Food Drive Day"

-WHEREAS: Every year on the second Saturday in May, letter carriers across the country collect non-perishable food as part of the nation's largest one-day food drive, distributing the donations to local food banks; and WHEREAS: The Letter Carriers' Stamp Out Hunger® Food Drive is just one example of how letter carriers work to make a difference in the lives of those they serve.
-Since the pilot drive was held in 1991, more than 1.9 billion pounds of food have been collected; and WHEREAS: We recognize all letter carriers for their hard work and their commitment to their communities.
-All of the food collected in our community stays in our community and we support carriers' efforts to help those in need in our community; and WHEREAS: We also recognize the noteworthy milestone of 32 years that the National Association of Letter Carriers' Food Drive celebrates in 2024. proclaim this the, and Count drive by placing non-p WE, the City Council of, by the authority vested in us, do hereby day of 2024, as "LETTER CARRIERS' FOOD DRIVE DAY" in the City of ty of, and we encourage the citizens of our community to support the food perishable food items in or near your mailbox on food drive day.
-Your letter carrier will be the mail-and together, we can all help to feed our hungry. and ca County NESS WHEREOF, we have hereunto set our hands used the Seals of the City of, and of, to be affixed this the day 2024.
-Preside ent of the City Council Chair o f the Board of County Commissioners
+WHEREAS: Every year on the second Saturday in May, letter carriers across the country collect non-perishable food as part of the nation's largest one-day food drive, distributing the donations to local food banks; and WHEREAS: The Letter Carriers' Stamp Out Hunger Food Drive is just one example of how letter carriers work to make a difference in the lives of those they serve.
+Since the pilot drive was held in 1991, more than 1.82 billion pounds of food have been collected; and WHEREAS: We recognize all letter carriers for their hard work and their commitment to their communities.
+All of the food collected in our community stays in our community and we support carriers' efforts to help those in need in our community; and WHEREAS: We also recognize the noteworthy milestone of 31 years that the National Letter Carrier Food Drive celebrates in 2023. hereby proclaim thand County of drive by placing no E, WE, the City Council of, by the authority vested in us, do nis day of 2023, as "LETTER CARRIERS' FOOD DRIVE DAY" in the City, and we encourage the citizens of our community to support the food on-perishable food items in or near your mailbox on Food Drive Day.
+Your letter up while delivering the mail-and together, we can all help to feed our hungry. and VITNESS WHEREOF, we have hereunto set our hands caused the Seals of the City and County of, to be affixed this day of 2023.
+Pres sident of the City Council Cha ir of the Board of County Commissioners